FollyMaddy/RetroPie-Share/pc98/Policenauts [for Neko Project II]/readme.md

 - remove the "umb" (upper memmory block)

+- press "F1" -> select "E" to exit and save
-- press "F1" -> select "S" for saving -> select "Q" to quit
+(or press "F1" -> select "S" for saving -> select "Q" to quit)

 - type -> del config.bak (to remove the backup file)

 - quit the emulator and boot with the .cmd file

-tested emulator(s) : lr-np2kai

-works with : sound-board = PC9801-86

-added : .cmd file for booting